 In addition, the District will:

-a) Provide training for all staff in the recognition of an anaphylactic reaction;
+a) Provide training for transportation, instructional, food service, or physical education staff, as appropriate, in the recognition of an anaphylactic reaction;

-b) Have standing emergency medical protocols for nursing staff;
+b) Have standing emergency medical protocols for nursing or other staff;

-c) Request the School Medical Director to write a non-patient specific order for anaphylaxis treatment agents for the school's registered professional nurse to administer in the event of an unanticipated anaphylactic episode;
+c) Request the school medical director to write a non-patient specific order for anaphylaxis treatment agents for the school's registered professional nurse or other staff, as designated by the administration and allowed under federal and New York State laws and regulations, to administer in the event of an unanticipated anaphylactic episode;

-e) Ensure that Building-level and District-wide school safety plans include appropriate accommodations for students with life-threatening health conditions;
+f) Ensure that building-level and District-wide school safety plans include appropriate accommodations for students with life-threatening health conditions.

-Avoidance of exposure to allergens is the key to preventing a life-threatening anaphylactic reaction.
-Educating the entire school community about life-threatening allergies is crucial in keeping students with such allergies safe.
-The risk of accidental exposure or cross-contamination is always present, particularly for students with food allergies.
-The school setting is a high-risk environment for accidental ingestion of a food allergen due to the presence of a large number of students, increased exposure to food allergens, and cross-contamination of tables, desks and other surfaces.
+The risk of accidental exposure or cross-contamination is always present in school, particularly for students with food allergies.
+The school setting is a high-risk environment for accidental ingestion of a food allergen due to the presence of a large number of students, increased exposure to food allergens, and cross-contamination of tables, desks, and other surfaces.

-To guard against accidental exposure to allergens, monitoring of the following high-risk areas and activities is crucial:
+In an effort to prevent accidental exposure to allergens, the District will monitor the following high-risk areas and activities:

 b) Food sharing;